16 Best Beaches in San Diego for Families with Kids of All Ages

 Catamarans on Mission Bay

 The ultimate aquatic wonderland for kids and grownups, Mission Bay, is one beach you don’t want to miss.
-This man-made park spans 4,600 acres and is surrounded by 27 miles of glistening shoreline, where islets, inlets, and waterways are just waiting to be explored.
+This manufactured park spans 4,600 acres and is surrounded by 27 miles of glistening shoreline, where islets, inlets, and waterways await exploration.

 You can jump right into jet skiing, wakeboarding, kite surfing, and more.
 Lay down a few towels for a family party on Ski Beach, win a volleyball game at Crown Point, or enjoy nightly live music at Sail Bay.
-And the are so many cool playgrounds around Mission Bay now.
+There are now many cool playgrounds around Mission Bay.

-Many family resorts, like San Diego Mission Bay Resort and The Catamaran Resort Hotel and Spa, are located on Mission Bay beaches and provide their own access to water sports rentals.
+Many family resorts, like San Diego Mission Bay Resort and The Catamaran Resort Hotel and Spa, are located on Mission Bay beaches and offer their own watersports rentals.

 11. Pier View North/South in Oceanside